Fix: npm WARN deprecated inflight, glob, rimraf, and Other Package Warnings

 rm -rf node_modules package-lock.json

 npm installWarning: Overrides can break packages that depend on the old API.
-If some-tool uses glob@7 API features that changed in glob@10, it will crash at runtime.
-Test thoroughly after adding overrides.
+If some-tool uses glob@7 API features removed in glob@10, it will crash at runtime.
+Test thoroughly.
+Overrides also frequently trigger npm ERESOLVE dependency tree errors on the next install; read that guide if your override starts failing the resolver.

 {